-OliverTurvey is a British racing driver who currently competes in the FIA Formula E Championship for the fourth consecutive season.
+OliverTurvey is a British racing driver who currently competes in the FIA Formula E Championship for the fifth consecutive season.
 He made Formula E debut in 2015, waiting for his first podium in 2018.

 Earlier in a career, he spent two seasons in the Japanese Super GT Series and raced with Jota Sport in endurance events, scoring LMP2 class victory at 2013 Le Mans 24 Hours.

 Born in April 1987 in Penrith, Cumbria, Oliver Jonathan Turvey started his racing career at the age eight in karting, after being taken to the event by his father, who was in the car industry.